Sign in

 National Museum of Australia, Lawson Crescent, Acton Peninsula, Canberra

-After a full day of gallery-hopping, there’s really nothing better than sitting down to a delicious meal and a well-earned drink.
-Make sure to check out our guides to the best restaurants in Canberra and the best bars in Canberra for all your eating and drinking needs.
+After a full day of gallery-hopping through the best art exhibitions in Canberra, there’s nothing better than sitting down to a delicious meal and a well-earned drink.
+Check out our guides to the best restaurants in Canberra and the best bars in Canberra for all your eating and drinking needs.

 Stay in the loop